CHEM353 Weekly Bulletin

 of reaction mechanisms, learning reactions.

-etext Ch 7: Isomer types (review)
+etext Ch 7: Isomer types (review), Optical activity, polarimetry, specific rotation.
+Fischer projections.

-Corresponds to content modules 00A & B ("Intro & Prep" ), 01 (Learning Reactions), 02A (Optical Activity 1) (D2L content folder)
+Corresponds to video content modules 00A & B ("Intro & Prep" ), 01 (Learning Reactions), 02A (Optical Activity 1) (D2L content folder) |